PaperMC/docs/docs/velocity/dev/api/plugin-messaging.md

     // handle packet data
 }
 ```
-## Case 4: Sending a Plugin Message to a Player
+## Case 4: Sending a plugin message to a player

 When you need to send a message to a player.